 - Remove the leafy tops from the strawberries.
 Check for any bruises or blemishes and either cut them out or discard the berry.
 Rinse the strawberries under running water and transfer into a bowl.
 Add the sugar and stir well into the berries.
 Cover with a lid or a dishtowel and let stand overnight in a cool place.

 7. Fill each jar just below the rim, and screw on the lid while the jam is still hot.
 Let it cool at room temperature.
 A slight popping sound you hear at the cooling stage indicates that the lid has sealed well.

-As you can see in the photos above, we in Slovakia reuse jars from jam, honey or other preserves, like lemon curd etc. Instead of sterilizing them, we thoroughly wash the jars and lids after use, and leave them to dry off.
+As you can see in the photos above, we in Slovakia reuse jars from jam, honey or other preserves.
+Instead of sterilizing them, we thoroughly wash the jars and lids after use, and leave them to dry off.
 Then we will keep them with their lids on in a cool, dark place.
 They usually sit on a specially assigned top shelf in our pantries.